endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 17 - The End of a Bumpy Road
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 17</a></b></sub></p>

 After four short months we conclude this piece with a final overview of how the season played out for our respective sources.
 I will focus on the straight up (SUP) picks since this includes all sources, we never did find a way to attribute against the spread (ATS) picks to ESPN.
-First up are the win totals for the season [table] followed by a bump chart showing weekly and cumulative rankings for the season.
+First up are the win totals for the season followed by a bump chart showing weekly and cumulative rankings for the season.

 Only on a few (fluke?) occasions was the random game picker not in last place.
 This could have been expected by intuition (there's obvious information in game match-ups) or gleaned from the <a href="#week11">week 11</a> above/below .500 graph.
 When it came to the SUP comparisons we saw a clear split between the actual game sources and the "coin flip".